 Contact: Dr. Debra Burris or Dr. Umadevi Garimella

-This project awarded to the Arkansas Community Institute worked with teachers from grades 5–10 to develop teaching materials that integrated primary documents from the Library of Congress' website.
-The educators also developed teaching kits using the Mississippi River as a theme which integrated primary sources from the Library of Congress.
+In this project by the Arkansas Community Institute, teachers from grades 5–10 developed teaching materials using primary documents from the Library of Congress.
+The educators also developed Mississippi River-themed teaching kits that integrated the Library's digitized sources.
 These teaching kits will be shared with seven museums within a 70-mile radius of Arkansas State University.

-Arkansas State University was awarded this grant to train 7th–12th grade teachers to use the Library of Congress primary sources in science, social studies, and mathematics instruction.
-This project involved a 40-hour professional development workshop in which a diverse group of educators were trained in using the Library's map and photograph collections to teach the integrated topics of Arkansas History, Tenant Farming in AR, AR Civilian Conservation Corps, AR Japanese Internment Camps, AR river/rail/road transportation, the New Madrid Earthquake, geography, scale models, proportional reasoning, geometry, and GPS Skills during the summer of 2011.
+In a 40-hour professional development summer workshop by Arkansas State University, teachers from grades 7–12 teachers learned how to use the Library of Congress primary sources in science, social studies, and mathematics instruction.
+Educators were trained to use the Library's map and photograph collections for teaching integrated topics of Arkansas history such as tenant farming, Civilian Conservation Corps, Japanese internment camps river/rail/road transportation, the New Madrid earthquake, geography, scale models, proportional reasoning, geometry, and GPS skills.